[Moderate revision–posted 10/13/17 (replaces 2/4/15 edition)]

 (b) The Texas Tech University home page at http://www.ttu.edu.

-5. Under the provisions of the Texas Administrative Code, Chapter 213, Electronic and Information Resources, an IT Accessibility Coordinator must be appointed for the university; the Managing Director for Technology Support is the designated TTU IT Accessibility Coordinator.
+5. Under the provisions of the TAC §213, Electronic and Information Resources, an IT Accessibility Coordinator must be appointed for the university; per OP 52.01, Information Technology (IT) Operations, the TTU CIO has designated the Managing Director for Technology Support as the TTU IT Accessibility Coordinator.

 * Defined by Texas Administrative Code §213.1(6)